Important

 wget https://s3.amazonaws.com/models.huggingface.co/bert/gpt2-merges.txt

-It comes as a dependency with NeMo, so if you have installed NeMo it should already be installed.
-Note that training tokenizer model will also take some time.
+Google Sentencepiece is included as a dependency with NeMo, so if you have installed NeMo, it should already be installed.
+Please note that training the tokenizer model will also take some time.

 sudo apt install jq